How to Develop Baby’s Gut Health and Strong Immunity

 Weaning, Diet, and Gut Health

 Since a baby’s microbiota takes on a major shift once weaning begins, there is an opportunity to continue to support baby’s gut health through first foods.
 Offering breast milk throughout the weaning process will continue to deliver its immune-boosting effects.
 Then choose foods that are rich in probiotics as part of baby’s diet.
-Fermented foods, such as whole milk yogurts, kefir and even fermented vegetables like sauerkraut, kimchi and fizzy vegetables, like dilly carrots, can be blended up and added to purees for a probiotic boost.
+Vegetables, fruit and/or cereals should be central to this approach.

 A Gut-Healthy Approach to Weaning

 To continue to support baby’s gut health and strengthen immunity, at Amara we have designed purees which are not only veggie-forward with plant-based protein, but are all designed to be mixed with breast milk.
-Alternately, you can also mix Amara purees with whole milk yogurt or kefir.
-Try our Applesauce with Maqui Berry mixed with yogurt or our Kale Veggie Mash mixed with breast milk.
+Try our Applesauce with Maqui Berry mixed with breast milk or our Kale Veggie Mash mixed with breast milk.
 Find both of these best-sellers in our Introduction to Texture Variety Pack.

 Amara offers a whole-food approach to continuing to enrich baby’s gut flora for a smoother, healthier transition to solid foods.
 Shop our entire selection of organic, just-add-breast-milk purees here.